Effective Date: July 1, 2022

 11.2 COLLECTION OF INFORMATION FROM CHILDREN

-Our online Services are not directed at children under the age of 13, and we do not knowingly collect Personal Information from children under the age of 13, except as permitted under applicable law.
-If we become aware that a child under has provided us with Personal Information, we will delete such information from our files or obtain parental consent in accordance with applicable law.
+Our Services are not directed at children under the age of 16, and we do not knowingly collect Personal Information from children under the age of 16, except as permitted under applicable law.
+If you are under the age of 16, do not use or provide any information on this website or through any of our Services, or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or user name you may use.
+If we become aware that a child under the age of 16 has provided us with Personal Information, we will delete such information from our files or obtain parental consent in accordance with applicable law.
+If you believe we might have any information from or about a child under 16, please contact us at firstname.lastname@example.org.

 11.3 THIRD PARTIES